Description

 - Liver fat and MAFLD/NASH research

-- Energy expenditure studies
+- Energy output studies

-- Hepatic metabolism research
+- Hepatic body function research

-- Studies requiring regulatory-approved mechanism
+- Studies needing control-approved mechanism

 - Cost-sensitive research projects